xyzqm/blog/src/content/blog/burnsides-lemma.md

 This means that the total number of actions, $|G|$, can be written as $|G| = \text{(number of states)} \cdot \text{(number of edges entering each state)} = |G \cdot x| \cdot z_x$.

 Now we just need to know the best way to determine $z_x$.
-Since the number of incoming edges to all final states is the same, the most intuitive choice for the final state is $x$ itself.
-Thus, we can define $G_x$ simply as the set of operations which leave $x$ unchanged, more commonly referred to as the [stabilizer of $x$](https://mathworld.wolfram.com/Stabilizer.html), and we thus have $z_x = |G_x|$.
-We now arrive at the following result, the **orbit-stabilizer theorem**:
+Since the number of incoming edges to all final states is the same, the most intuitive choice for the final state to consider is $x$ itself.
+Thus, we can define $G_x$ simply as the set of operations which leave $x$ unchanged, more commonly referred to as the [stabilizer of $x$](https://mathworld.wolfram.com/Stabilizer.html), and it then follows that $z_x = |G_x|$.
+We now arrive at the following important result, the **orbit-stabilizer theorem**:
 $$
 |G| = |G \cdot x| \cdot |G_x|
 $$